CaptainCrowbar/rs-interval/docs/interval.md

 template <typename T> concept Stepwise;
-template <typename T> concept Arithmetic; // continuous or integral template <typename T> concept IntervalCompatible; // any of the above
+template <typename T> concept Arithmetic; // continuous or integral template <typename T> concept IntervalCompatible; // any of the above template <typename T> concept Scalar; // see below
 ```

+The `Scalar` concept is intended to select continuous types that model real
+numbers.
+The only requirement beyond `Continuous` is an explicit or implicit
+conversion from `int` to the type.
+In practise you are unlikely to encounter
+types that match `Continuous` but not `Scalar.`

 ### Relationship between a value and an interval